clackary/EvalSystem/README.md

 npm run
 ```

+To understand NodeJS a little more, please read the nodereadme.md found in ./EvalSystem/node
 ###### Chitester Development Server
 Talk to Brad/Lance Ure (or whoever your chitester contact may end up being).